Anxiety Has Left the Building, Vitamin B1 has arrived BUY NOW

 Orotate is known for its heart healthy benefits, as it helps to strengthen cardiovascular tissues.
 It also is popular among athletes for its benefits to muscle development, and has been studied for its potential to reduce the risk of heart disease.

-If you have ever used epsom salts, you have used magnesium sulfate.
+If you have ever used epsom salt, you have used magnesium sulfate.
 Commonly used in baths to help sore muscles, magnesium sulfate is a great option for muscle aches or simply to de-stress.
-While research is still out on exactly how effectively it absorbs through the skin, it is a popular remedy.

 For benefits to blood sugar and blood pressure, look no further than magnesium taurate.
 Studies on rodents suggest that magnesium taurate has the ability to drastically reduce blood pressure levels and potentially improve heart health.